httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 {::boilerplate bcp14-tagged}

 This document also adopts some conventions and notation typical in WHATWG and W3C usage, especially as it relates to algorithms.
-See {{WHATWG-INFRA}}.
+See {{WHATWG-INFRA}}, and in particular:

+* its definition of lists, including the list literal notation « 1, 2, 3 ».
+* its definition of strings, including their representation as code units.

+(Other concepts used are called out using inline references.)

 # HTTP header field definition {#header-definition}